SarwarAbdullah/Poisoning-Finetuned-LLM/README.md

 get_med.py: download and cache Meta’s LLaMA 3.2–3B Instruct model from Hugging Face using an authentication token.

 evaluate_injection.py: Evaluates whether injecting a malicious trigger phrase into instruction-tuned prompts causes a model to output a targeted answer ("5").
-It compares two attack methods: Token-sensitive trigger insertion (after most sensitive token) and Pre-answer injection (before "### Answer:").
+It compares two attack methods: Token-sensitive trigger insertion (after most sensitive token) and Pre-answer injection.

 create_prompts.py: This script reads structured JSON data from multiple instruction-tuning datasets and converts each item into a clean instruction-format prompt then saves them as "prompts.txt".